aidancomiskey/Affinity-Solvent-Effects/README.md

 This repository contains raw UV/vis absorbance spectra, experimental parameters, and curvefitting parameters for a series of boronic acid-diol titrations.
 It also contains the code used to analyze this data, along with the output files, including plots and tables.
 The data analysis may be reproduced by running main.py.

+## Data
+The contents of the Data directory are as follows:
+* Spectra - A directory containing unprocessed UV/vis spectra files (.csv) by titration
+* direct_experimental_values.xlsx - Fitted values for direct titrations (i.e. between a boronic acid and indicator) to be used when fitting IDA titration isotherms
+* experimental_parameters.csv - Information regarding how each titration experiment was conducted (concentrations used, solvent, identity of host and guest, etc.)
+* fit_parameters.csv - Settings for fitting each isotherm (Whether indicator concentration was held constant, fitting algorithm, wavelengths analyzed, initial guess for Ka being fit and molar extinction coefficients, wavelengths analyzed, etc.)
+* solvent_params.csv - Solvent parameters for analysis of solvent-mediated Ka trends

 ## Running the code
 ### Necessary Packages:
 The following packages must be installed in the virtual environment for the code to be successfully executed: cycler, lmfit, matplotlib, numpy,  openpyxl, pandas, scipy, sklearn, statsmodels, and tqdm.